silvia-odwyer/gdl/crate/examples/README.md

 You'll find the outputted images in `example_output`.

-To change the images being inputted, add your image to `input_images` and change the filename in `example.rs`.
+To change the images being inputted, add your image to `input_images` and change the filename in the file being run.

 #### Add Text Example
 To run the example which adds text to an image: